 Jesus' answer is simple in the fact that He reminds John that He is in charge and is the one that will hand out the rewards.
 As Christians, we will all answer for our words and actions.
 This will not be a judgement of punishment but a judgment of rewards.
 Believers should not think that they will be rewarded for trying to steal the rewards of another believer.
 That is, in effect, what John was describing and it was based on pride.

-'If anyone causes one of these little ones - those who believe in me - to stumble, it would be better for them if a large millstone were hung around their neck and they were thrown into the sea.'
+"Whoever ensnares one of these little ones who trust me -- it would be better for him to have a millstone hung around his neck and be thrown in the sea.

 The Hebrew word that is used here for stumble is kashal which means to totter or waver.
 Jesus tells his disciples that it would be better to die a horrible death than to cause a believer to waver in their faith.
 There has been much confusion about what this means but it simply means causing someone to doubt the sufficiency of Jesus for their salvation.
 There are many that try to add a certain part of doctrine or tradition to distinguish them as the "true Christians".
 That is, in fact, why there are so many denominations and a lack of unity in the church as a whole.
 Jesus is speaking about them and the fact that they cause people to doubt whether they are truly saved.